libratom/libratom/README.md

 ## Installation

-Libratom requires Python 3.6 or newer, and can be installed via the Python Package Index.
-Installing via **pip** will automatically install all required dependencies.
+Libratom requires Python 3.6 or newer, and can be installed from the Python Package Index.
+Installing with **pip** will automatically install all required dependencies.
 These dependencies include a version of **libpff** that will be compiled automatically with C++ tooling during install.
-This may require obtaining additional development tools in your environment before installing libratom.

-We've tested installing and running libratom in the following following environments:
+Your environment may require additional software prior to installing libratom in order to build **libpff** successfully.
+A selection of environments we have tested are as follows:

-*   Ubuntu 16.04LTS, 18.04LTS, and newer releases with build-essential and python3 packages
+*   Ubuntu 16.04LTS, 18.04LTS (and newer) require build-essential, python3, python3-pip, and python3-venv packages
-*   macOS 10.13 (and newer) releases with Xcode 9.4.1 (and newer), Xcode CLI tools, and brew-installed Python 3
+*   macOS 10.13 (and newer) releases require Xcode 9.4.1 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)
-*   Windows 10 with Visual Studio Code, Build Tools for Visual Studio, and Anaconda 3
+*   Windows 10 releases require Visual Studio Code, Build Tools for Visual Studio, and Python 3 installed using Anaconda 3 (or your preferred method)

-Need help setting up an environment on your platform?
+Need guidance setting up an environment on your platform?
 Navigate to one of the linked sections below before continuing.

 *   [Windows environment setup](#windows-environment-setup)
 *   [macOS environment setup](#macos-environment-setup)